-One of the best aspects of being a book blogger is getting to "meet" authors you admire and whose books speak to you, which is what I got to do on this segment of the Poetic Book Tours tour.
+One of the best parts of being a book blogger is getting to "meet" authors you admire and whose books speak to you, which is what I got to do on this segment of the Poetic Book Tours tour.
 Diamante Lavendar is an award-winning author whose novels have won countless prizes, however the book I received and read prior to this interview is in fact a poetry book, Poetry and Ponderings, a "raw collection of religious poetry and prose based on one Christian woman’s experiences of being abused, and how she healed herself with God’s love in order to move past the assaults".

 Read what the author had to say below!